asyncapi/website/pages/blog/miniseries-part_1.md

 I will not get into the specifics of the stack for this system yet since it does not affect the writing of the API documents for the two applications.

 # Designing the APIs with AsyncAPI
-I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems, which means describing the two applications, **game server** and **processor** using the AsyncAPI specification before starting with the implementation.
+When starting designing the application APIs I always use the [design first principle](https://apisyouwonthate.com/blog/api-design-first-vs-code-first), even when we are talking about internal systems.

-Using AsyncAPI to define an internal system is not entirely apparent how to do, since AsyncAPI is build to define behavior from the perspective of the external user.
-I will be clarifying this a bit more later on with actual examples, but if you want to go deeper into this, otherwise read Nic Townsend's post about [Demystifying the Semantics of Publish and Subscribe](https://www.asyncapi.com/blog/publish-subscribe-semantics).

 ## The game server
 I always start with the basics, and first define all the different channels for which the **game server** should produce events over.

 ```yaml
 asyncapi: 2.0.0